Skoptsy: After the October Revolution

 After the Bolsheviks seized power during the October Revolution, they focused on weakening the Russian Orthodox Church and the influence of religion, as they posed threats to the authority of the new government.
 Many early Bolshevik decrees, such as stripping the Orthodox Church of its privileges and asserting the equality of different religions indirectly strengthened the Russian minority sects, including the Skoptsy, by removing the tools previously used to suppress them.
 Vladimir Bonch-Bruyevich, a power broker within the emerging state used this freedom from previous repression to court the Skoptsy and other minority sects.
 Posing these groups as proto-Communists victimized by the Tsarist government, Bonch-Bruevich also gained favor for the sects among the Soviet government.
 The Skoptsy were broadly receptive to these appeals.
-The Skoptsy writer Gavriil Men'shenin celebrated the revolution as a "new dawn of life", and Kuz'ma Lisin's followers claimed that the revolution was predicted by Christ, who said that they should welcome it.
+The Skoptsy writer Gavriil Men'shenin celebrated the revolution as a "new dawn of life", and Kuzma Lisin's followers claimed that the revolution was predicted by Christ, who said that they should welcome it.

 Photos of Skoptsy taken by ethnographer Nikolai Volkov to be used against them in the 1929 trials.

 The treatment of the Skoptsy in the Soviet Union worsened as time progressed.
 While the Skoptsy's wealth could be seen as aspirational during the free market years of the New Economic Policy, the political landscape strongly shifted as Joseph Stalin replaced the economically liberal NEP with pro-collectivization policies that opposed the accumulation of wealth.
 In the context of this change, the Skoptsy began to be seen as exploiters of labor.
 Bonch-Bruevich, once a staunch supporter of the Skoptsy, began to adopt the anti-religious party line.
 Writing to prominent Skoptsy who complained of the repression, he stated that the Skoptsy arrested must have been fanatics or harming people's welfare.
 He also began to oppose the practice of castration, especially of children.
 In 1927 a propaganda play was put on in Moscow denigrating the Skoptsy, and the Soviet secret police arrested a Leningrad Skoptsy community of 158 people.
-Two other groups of Skoptsy in Saratov and Moscow were also be arrested, and the three communities were put on trial from 1929 to 1931.
+Two other groups of Skoptsy in Saratov and Moscow would also be arrested, and the three communities were put on trial from 1929 to 1931.
 Prosecutors and the party portrayed the Skoptsy as exploitative NEPmen perpetuating the old religious order.
 The ruling of the 1929 trial of the Leningrad Skoptsy stated that the sect was a formal, organized conspiracy with anti-Soviet aims, and the Skoptsy were convicted of both inflicting physical injury and counter-revolutionary activities.

 The Skoptsy population rapidly declined during Soviet collectivization, numbering only about 2,000 people by 1929.
 The remaining Skoptsy were driven into seclusion, with little record of their activities after the trials.
 Unsubstantiated reports from the 1970s placed several dozen Skoptsy in Tambov Oblast, and several hundred in Oryol Oblast.
 These surviving groups no longer self-castrated, and maintained their population by adopting orphans of the Second World War.